Swedish Apple Cake

 • Beat the butter and brown sugar together until light and fluffy.

-• Add the eggs one at a time.
+• Add the eggs one at a time, mixing well after each addition.

-• Remove from the oven and serve warm or allow to cool completely.
+• Remove from the oven and serve warm, or allow to cool completely.
 Enjoy!

 Notes

-1 thought on “Swedish Apple Cake (adaptable)”
+1 thought on “Swedish Apple Cake”

 Leave a Reply